 The long predicted decline and fall of Silicon Valley was nowhere to be seen.
 In 2016 Palo Alto boasted more billionaires than most cities in the world, despite being a small town by comparison with the other billionaire hubs of the world.
 But the most impressive data about the money flowing into the Bay Area were about the traditionally less developed towns.
 For example, Emeryville, a tiny artificial village of only 10,000 people lying next to Oakland, the city with the highest murder rate in California and ranked by Forbes the third most dangerous city in the whole USA, raised more than half a billion dollars in venture funding in just three years from 2014 to 2017, way more than big cities like Dallas.
 It was home to countless biotech startups (Zymergen, Bolt Threads, Cariboo, etc) as well as to Pixar.
 The larger but much poorer town of Hayward, not exactly a startup hub, raised almost the same amount of money for startups such as Arcus Bioscience, MicuRx, Primus Power, Alphabet Energy, etc. Pleasanton, a city of 80,000 east of Hayward, raised more money than Philadelphia or Miami for startups such as 10X Genomics and Fulcrum Bioenergy.
 Fremont, also on the east bay but closer to Silicon Valley, mostly famous for greentech’s most notorious failure, Solyndra, was now home to Tesla’s factory as well as to Royole and Lam Research, and its startups (such as DiscoverX) raked up more money than Houston (population 2.3 million).

-Nonetheless, no Silicon Valley company ranked with the ten largest companies by revenue, and the great proposed mergers of the era always involved firms not based in Silicon Valley: for example, in 2017 the attempted takeover by AT&T (Dallas) of Time Warner (New York), and the attempted takeover by Broadcomm (Los Angeles) of Qualcomm (San Diego).
+Despite the huge valuations, no Silicon Valley company ranked with the ten largest companies by revenue, and the great proposed mergers of the era always involved firms not based in Silicon Valley: for example, in 2017 the attempted takeover by AT&T (Dallas) of Time Warner (New York), and the attempted takeover by Broadcomm (Los Angeles) of Qualcomm (San Diego).